ucdavis/erplab/README.md

 - The Matlab Signal Processing Toolbox is required
 - [EEGLAB v12 or later](https://sccn.ucsd.edu/eeglab/download.php) is recommended.
+- A screen resolution with height of more than 720 pixels is recommend.

 Find [more ERPLAB installation help here](http://erpinfo.org/erplab).